 INTERACTION MODEL OF COMMUNICATION

-TRANSACTION MODEL OF COMMUNICATION
+TRANSACTIONAL MODEL OF COMMUNICATION

-The transaction model of communication describes communication as a process in which communicators generate social realities within social, relational, and cultural contexts.
-In this model, we don’t just communicate to exchange messages; we communicate to create relationships, form intercultural alliances, shape our self-concepts, and engage with others in dialogue to create communities.
+The transactional model of communication describes communication as a process in which communicators create shared meaning with one another.
+Unlike the interaction model, which suggests that people alternate positions as sender and receiver, the transactional model suggests that we are simultaneously senders and receivers.
+In this model, we don’t just communicate to exchange messages; we communicate to create relationships, understand one another, shape our self-concepts, and engage with others in dialogue to create communities.
 In short, we don’t communicate about our realities; communication helps to construct our realities.

 - Communication models are not complex enough to truly capture all that takes place in a communication encounter, but they can help us examine the various steps in the process in order to better understand our communication and the communication of others.

 - The interaction model of communication describes communication as a two-way process in which participants alternate positions as sender and receiver and generate meaning by sending and receiving feedback within physical and psychological contexts.
-This model captures the interactive aspects of communication but still doesn’t account for how communication constructs our realities and is influenced by social and cultural contexts.
+This model captures the interactive aspects of communication but represents the process as turn taking between sending and receiving, which is incomplete.

 - Getting integrated: How might knowing the various components of the communication process help you in your academic life, your professional life, and your civic life?

 Barnlund, D. C., “A Transactional Model of Communication,” in Foundations of Communication Theory, eds.
 Kenneth K. Sereno and C. David Mortensen (New York, NY: Harper and Row, 1970).

-Ellis, R. and Ann McClintock, You Take My Meaning: Theory into Practice in Human Communication (London: Edward Arnold, 1990), 71.
+Ellis, R. and Ann McClintock, You Take My Meaning: Theory into Practice in Human Communication (London: Edward Arnold, 1990).

 Schramm, W., The Beginnings of Communication Study in America (Thousand Oaks, CA: Sage, 1997).

-Shannon, C. and Warren Weaver, The Mathematical Theory of Communication (Urbana, IL: University of Illinois Press, 1949), 16.
+Shannon, C. and Warren Weaver, The Mathematical Theory of Communication (Urbana, IL: University of Illinois Press, 1949).

-Thurlow, C., Laura Lengel, and Alice Tomic, Computer Mediated Communication: Social Interaction and the Internet (London: Sage, 2004), 14.
+Thurlow, C., Laura Lengel, and Alice Tomic, Computer Mediated Communication: Social Interaction and the Internet (London: Sage, 2004).